-St. Olaf College’s interdisciplinary FLAC program provides students with opportunities to enrich knowledge of a foreign language through various disciplines and contexts.
+St. Olaf College’s interdisciplinary Languages Across the Curriculum (LAC) program provides students with opportunities to enrich knowledge of a foreign language through various disciplines and contexts.
 By applying foreign language skills, students expand their understanding of a certain disciplines in the humanities, fine arts, and social sciences.

 Sign up for both the core course and the accompanying foreign language component (FLC).
 The core course carries 1.00 credit and the FLC an additional .25 credit.
 In most instances the FLC does not have a published meeting day and time.
 This meeting time will be arranged at the first meeting of the core course.